Use Case: A Live QA System

 language: en # Used by NLTK to best detect the sentence boundaries for that language

-pipelines: # Here you define the pipelines.
-For each component, specify its input.
+# For each node, specify its input

 - name: query